Search Jobs In Tulare

 ENVIRONMENTAL ELEMENTS

-Employees work in an office environment with moderate noise levels and controlled temperature conditions but may occasionally be exposed to loud noise levels, cold and/or hot temperatures, vibration, confining workspace, chemicals, mechanical, and/or electrical hazards.
+Employees work in an office environment with moderate noise levels, controlled temperature conditions, and no direct exposure to hazardous physical substances.
 Employees may interact with upset staff and/or public and private representatives in interpreting and enforcing departmental policies and procedures.

 • Members of the California Public Employees' Retirement System (PERS).
 In accordance with the California Public Employees Pension Reform Act of 2013 (PEPRA), the City of Tulare will offer the following retirement benefit (2.0% at 62) to new PERS members beginning January 1, 2013 with three (3) years final compensation.
 Existing PERS members with no break in service will receive the 2.5% at 55 formula with single highest year.